deemp/anki-decks/blog/custom-deck.md

     ```text
     ## Task

-    Write the input German words in a lemmatized form.
+    Write the input German words in their lemmatized form.

     ## Lemmatized Form

     - Nouns should include articles.
-    - Adjectives must be masculine singular.
+    - Adjectives must be in the masculine singular form.
     - Verbs should be in the infinitive form.

     ## Output

     - Use "|" as a separator.
-    - Output a header.
+    - Include a header.
     - Output as a CSV Markdown code block.

     ## Columns